Career-Karma/Peer-Circle---exploratory-phase/README.md

 **There are thousands of tutorials online and you have to figure out which one to take.**

-*We will show you specific resources and tutorials your peers completed who become software engineers*
+*We will show you specific resources and tutorials your peers completed who became software engineers*

 **You might be learning to code alone or struggling to manage your time.**

-*We'll connect you to your peers who will keep you accountable, help you manager your schedule and help you if you get stuck.*
+*We'll connect you to your peers who will keep you accountable, help you manage your schedule and help you get unstuck.*

 ### How to use this doc: